drkostasatp1/ethOpenMucTestbench/guide/README.md

 	geth attach

-Will open a shell connection to the already running Ethereum Node.
+This will open a shell connection to the already running Ethereum Node.
 The Output should look similar to his:
 ```
 C:\Users\Matthias Posch>geth attach
 Welcome to the Geth JavaScript console!